IvanenkoDenys/JS-web/README.md

- .hbs files are views, main.hbs is primary view for all views. in package.json you can find, which dependencies you should install
+ .hbs files are html code for all web pages, main.hbs is primary view for all pages. in package.json you can find, which dependencies you should install